mautic/mautic-documentation/pages/28.Marketplace/default.en.md

 #### All Versions

-The next table shows the list of all versions. *In the future versions of the marketplace it should be possible to select which version you want to install or upgrade to.*
+The next table shows the list of all versions. *In the future versions of the Marketplace it should be possible to select which version you want to install or upgrade to.*

 From the list you can see how many times the plugin has been released and what is the release cadence.
 When you click on a specific version it will open a new window where the plugin maintainers should write change log.
 Meaning what has been added or which bugs were fixed in the specific version.